 Just four verses later, the death penalty is applied to men only (vs 22-24).
 Leviticus 20:27 says “A man or a woman who is a medium or spiritist” must be stoned to death.
-Every Bible student knows that under the OT, death or severe penalty applied to both males and females involved in divination, false prophecies, sorcery, necromancy, wizardry and idolatry (Dt.
+Every Bible student knows that under the OT, death or other severe penalty applied to both males and females involved in divination, false prophecies, sorcery, necromancy, wizardry and idolatry (Dt.
 18:10-12, Rev. 21:8).

 7. Rape my daughter

 “Behold, here is my daughter a maiden, and his concubine; them I will bring out now, and humble ye them, and do with them what seemeth good unto you; but unto this man do not do so vile a thing” (Judges 19:24).

 The Bible records people’s sins and many evils which it also condemns e.g incest, rape or murder.
 We don’t reject even historical accounts on such basis.
 Therefore, that something “is in the Bible” doesn’t always mean it’s good.
 One must always interpret each verse in the light of its context.